peterc/vectorstore/README.md

 VectorStore can integrate with OpenAI's API to generate embeddings for text inputs and queries.
 To use this feature with quantization (STRONGLY RECOMMENDED), initialize the store with quantized mode.

+> [!TIP]
+> Let me iterate again, using quantization with OpenAI embeddings is strongly recommended with VectorStore as the normal way we currently store the vectors is very space inefficient, particularly when serializing to disk.

 Example:

 ```ruby